FikraDev/FikraDev/README.md

 ## Hi There! :wave:

-My name is Ryan and i am a Student Software Developer who believes in using technology and programming to solve problems.
+My name is Ryan a Software Developer who believes in using technology and programming to solve problems.

 I am currently: